robertofem/CycloneVSoC-examples/Linux-applications/Test_DMA_PL330_LKM/README.md

 * Compile and the FPGA hardware ([FPGA_OCR_256K](https://github.com/robertofem/CycloneVSoC-examples/tree/master/FPGA-hardware/DE1-SoC/FPGA_OCR_256K)  in example) and load it in the FPGA:
     *  If MSEL[5:0]="000000" FPGA is loaded by the U-boot during start-up.
 Check  the [tutorials to build a SD card with Operating System](https://github.com/robertofem/CycloneVSoC-examples/tree/master/SD-operating-system) to learn how to configure the SD card so the FPGA is loaded from it.
     *  If MSEL[5:0]="110010" use Quartus to load the FPGA:
-        *  Connect the USB cable (just in one side of power connector).
+        *  Connect the USB cable (just next to the power connector).
         *  Open Quartus programmer.
         *  Click Autodetect -> Mode JTAG -> Select 5CSEMA5 (for DE1-SoC and DE0-nano-SoC) if asked -> Right click in 5CSEMA5 -> Change FIle -> Select the .sof file for the project you want to load -> tick Program/Configure -> Click Start.